About Us

 The region has seen immense demographic changes in the past 20 years alone – especially in the growth of its immigrant and refugee communities.
 The most recent U.S. Census numbers confirm this new reality: Metro Atlanta is now made up of majority non-white residents.
 The shifts here have been analyzed in political terms – but what do they mean on a human to human level?

 In 2024, 285 South was awarded a grant from The Pivot Fund, a venture philanthropy organization dedicated to investing in hyperlocal Black, Indigenous and People of Color (BIPOC)-led community newsrooms.
+285 South is also a grantee of Press Forward’s ‘Closing Local Coverage Gaps” fund.

-285 South adheres to the standards of editorial independence adopted by the Institute for Nonprofit News.
+285 South adheres to the standards of editorial independence adopted by the Institute for Nonprofit News

 CONTRIBUTORS